nginx/unit-docs/source/configuration.rst

 .. note::

-   For Node.js-based examples, see our :doc:`Express <howto/express>` and
-   :ref:`Docker <docker-apps>` howtos or a basic :ref:`sample <sample-nodejs>`.
+   For Node.js-based examples, see our :doc:`howto/express` and :ref:`Docker <docker-apps>` howtos or a basic :ref:`sample <sample-nodejs>`.

 .. _configuration-java: